MrHaribo/mrharibo.github.io/gettingstarted/index.md

 ### Adding a Java 8 JDK

 MicroNet requires a JDK version of 1.8.X or higher.
-If you dont have a JDK installed on your computer download the Java 8 JDK fom the [Official Java Download Page](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
+If you don't have a JDK installed on your computer download the Java 8 JDK from the [Official Java Download Page](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 Open the Preferences Window via *Window -> Preferences* and select the *Java -> Installed JREs* Preference Page.
 Select your Java 8 JDK and make sure to set it as default JRE.

 ### MicroNet Settings

-The worspace of a game contains a set of metadata that is automatically generated when the workspace is opened for the first time.
+The workspace of a game contains a set of metadata that is automatically generated when the workspace is opened for the first time.
 The first step after opening the workspace should be to configure the generated metadata according to the game you want to develop.
 Open the MicroNet global preference page under *Window -> Preferences -> MicroNet*.

 ![micronet-prefs](Settings.PNG "MicroNet Preference Page")